 Our goal is to keep the arts alive and keep the students and community entertained.

 - 2.5 GPA

 - (this includes all of the above, plus some)

-The Glenville State College Art Society is a group made up of students, alumni, and members of the community interested in all forms of the creative arts.
+The Glenville State University Art Society is a group made up of students, alumni, and members of the community interested in all forms of the creative arts.

 Through discussion, exploration, and application, members share and participate in artistic endeavors and enrich their personal interests and the community abroad.